 Kerri has a degree in psychology and sociology from Fort Lewis College in Durango, Colorado and completed an advanced education certificate program in Writing for Children at the University of Washington.

-Kerri lives in Seattle, Washington with her husband, two children, and three dogs.
+Kerri lives in Seattle, Washington with her family.

 You can learn more about Kerri in the following interview.

 What did you like to read when you were a kid?

 I was a big fan of anything written by Shel Silverstein, James Marshall, Arnold Lobel, Judith Viorst, and William Steig.
 As I got a little older I liked books by Beverly Clearly, Roald Dohl, Judy Blume, and Ann Martin.

 What are some of your favorite picture books now?

 I keep a list of picture books on Goodreads that are more than just my favorites, they are books that I wish I had written myself.

 I also keep a Pinterest board of illustrators I fantasize about working with some day.
 Both of these lists are not complete, there are so many good books and talented authors and illustrators!